Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

   Check who owns the detected device.
 Location detection basically finds the user’s location (distance and direction).
 - Presence/Absence detection

-  Presence / Absence is divided into a technique for detecting a device, a technique for detecting the presence of a user, and a technique for distinguishing whether a specific user exists.
+  Presence/Absence is divided into a technique for detecting a device, presence of a user, and for distinguishing if a specific user exists.

  > **Note**